-Room modes can cause both peaks and nulls (dips) in frequency response.
+A room mode can cause both peaks and nulls (dips) in frequency response.
 When two or more waves meet and are in phase with each other at a specific frequency, you will have a peak in response.
 When they meet and are out of phase with each other, they cancel and you end up with a dip or null in response.

-Dealing with modes is accomplished by absorbing one of the boundaries to minimize the reflections off of it so there is nothing to combine or cancel.
+Dealing with acoustic modes is accomplished by absorbing one of the boundaries to minimize the reflections off of it so there is nothing to combine or cancel.
 While corners are not a complete solution, they do offer the advantage of being at the end of 2 or even 3 of the room dimensions so there is a lot of benefit in that area.
-Sometimes there are modal issues which require treatment of the rear wall or even the ceiling over your head that treating corners would not solve.
+Sometimes there are modal issues which require acoustic treatment of the rear wall or even the ceiling over your head that treating corners alone would not solve.

 F = c/2 * sqrt(p^2/L^2 + q^2/W^2 + r^2/H^2)

 c = speed of sound (1130 feet per second or 344 meters per second)

 ^2 = squared

 p, q and r represent the mode we’re solving for in the room mode equation.
 If you want to know the axial mode for the room length, p=1, q=0, r=0.
 If you want to know the 2nd axial mode, p=2, q=0, r=0.
 To find a tangential mode, use 1 in 2 of the variables from the room mode calculator.
 So, if you want the first tangential of the length and width, p=1, q=1, r=0.